The FP: Sequels

 According to Jason Trost, two sequels to The FP have been planned, the first of which would involve going to Hong Kong.
 He said the first sequel would take place five years after the original and would feature more dancing and a Beat-Beat Revelation tournament.
 He also compared the sequel's plot to that of Escape from L.A.
 Trost also teased the possibility of a fourth film to come when he was older, comparing it to Rocky Balboa.
 In August 2013, Trost said that both he and the film's investors had not received any money from The FP, and "probably never will".
 He further stated that it was challenging "to figure out a way to get people to fund a sequel to a movie that recouped zero dollars".

 Trost started an Indiegogo fundraising campaign seeking $100,000 in February 2016, revealing the title to be Beats of Rage: The FP Part II.
-The campaign received over $19,000 in donations by its end, with the amount raised below the fundraising goal to finish a third of the film.
 In July 2017, Trost started another Indiegogo campaign to finish the film, now titled Beats of Rage: The FP 2.
 The first thirty minutes of the film had already been shot at the time of the posting, and the fundraising goal was set at $20,000, which was surpassed with over $34,000 donated.
 In April 2018, a synopsis and poster were released for the film, now simply titled Beats of Rage.
 The film follows the events of The FP, and features Trost, Hsu, Barrera, and Principe reprising their roles from the first film, alongside new cast members Mike O'Gorman, Tallay Wickham, and Bru Miller.
 Beats of Rage will again feature JTRO and KCDC trying to save the world from an alcohol withdrawal by competing in the titular Beat-Beat Revelation tournament against AK-47, the leader of The Wastes.
 Trost also said that the film will debut at "a major U.S. genre festival" in October 2018.
 The film premiered at Fantastic Fest on September 22, 2018, again retitled FP2: Beats of Rage.

 FP3: Escape From BAKO and FP4: EVZ world premiered in October 2021 and 2022 at the Nightmares Film Festival.